 Hover over and click on the blackened areas below to reveal captions and enlarged images of the children in action.

 Over the course of the day, we explored the following enquiry question together: ‘What is so cool about the Arctic?‘.
-Talking about cold environments seemed appropriate given that the temperature has dropped quite significantly here in the past couple of days and we are now officially in the throes of winter.
+Talking about cold environments seemed appropriate given that the temperature has dropped quite significantly here once again.

 After Rhianna Davies-Smith from Wicked Weather Watch had formally welcomed and introduced everyone, I took the opportunity to develop pupils’ (and teachers’) locational knowledge by using Digimap for Schools (DfS) to pinpoint where we all were.
 I then shared the learning objectives and format of the day so that our intentions were very clear; we had plenty to get through within the space of six hours!
 We swiftly moved onto the ‘starter’.
 I launched Google Earth Pro to transport pupils and teachers virtually to Svalbard in Norway and posed a number of questions to them relating to distance, direction, means of transport, cost, time and sustainability.
 Students were given the chance to access Google Earth Pro themselves and the historical imagery button on the toolbar to see how Svalbard has changed over time.
 I threw a few questions at pupils to gauge their perceptions of the Arctic, before showing a short movie clip about this fantastic region (https://www.youtube.com/watch?v=lx8sDJ1LMHA).
 Pupils (and teachers) were also surprised to discover that there are actually four North Poles!